elitmus/omniauth-elitmus/README.md

 ## Configuration

-You can configure several options, which you can pass in to the `provider` method via a `Hash`:
+You can configure several options, which you can pass in to the `provider` method via a `Hash`. also refer 'Examples' section accordingly.

 Option name | Default | Explanation
 --- | --- | ---
 `scope` | `public` | lets you set scope to provide granular access to different types of data.
-If not provided, scope defaults to 'public' for users. you can use any one of "write", "public" and "admin" values for scope. please refer 'Examples' section below.
-See the Facebook docs for a full list of available permissions: https://developers.facebook.com/docs/reference/login/
+If not provided, scope defaults to 'public' for users. you can use any one of "write", "public" and "admin" values for scope.
 `auth_type` | | Optionally specifies the requested authentication feature.
-Valid value is 'reauthenticate' (it asks the user to re-authenticate unconditionally).
-If not specified, default value is nil. (it reuses the existing session of last authenticated user if any). refer 'Examples' section below.
+Valid value is 'reauthenticate' (asks the user to re-authenticate unconditionally).
+If not specified, default value is nil. (reuses the existing session of last authenticated user if any).
 `display` | `page` | The display context to show the authentication page.
 Options are: `page`, `popup` and `touch`.

 ## Examples